Rotary disc shutter: Details

 Rotary shutters are semicircular discs that spin in front of the film gate, alternately allowing light from the lens to strike the film, or blocking it.
 When blocking the light, the exposed portion of the film is advanced, and another, pristine frame is moved into position.
 The spinning disc then exposes the new frame of film.
-The nature of light-sensitive film requires a shutter to block the light and prevent "smearing" of the image as the film is advanced through the camera.
+The nature of light-sensitive film requires a shutter to block the light and prevent smearing of the image as the film is advanced through the camera.
 Digital sensors do not require a rotary shutter, although some high-end digital cinema cameras do have them.
-Some rotary shutters utilize mirrors (or mirrored surfaces) so that when the shutter is in its "closed" position, light from the lens is redirected to a viewing system, allowing the camera operator to view, frame, and focus the image, exactly as the film sees it.
+Some rotary shutters utilize mirrors (or mirrored surfaces) so that when the shutter is in its closed position, light from the lens is redirected to a viewing system, allowing the camera operator to view, frame, and focus the image, exactly as the film sees it.

+Shutter Angle

 On more advanced cameras, the open portion of the shutter can be adjusted.
 This shutter setting is referred to as the shutter angle.
 Adjusting the shutter angle controls the proportion of time that the film is exposed to light during each frame interval.
 The angle of the shutter forms a proportion to the time that each frame of film is exposed: